theopin/tp/docs/UserGuide.md

 #### 4.4.1 Viewing help: `/help`<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 >Format: `/help`
 >
-Lists all the possible commands that can be executed in the application and helpers.
+Lists all the possible commands that can be executed in the application and formating information.
 Below is what you should expect to see.

 ![image](https://i.ibb.co/ZYn38J5/image.png)